7 Lakes That Are Just as Blue As Lake Louise (Without the Crowds)

 Bow Lake

-Bow Lake is another glacial lake visitors to Alberta shouldn’t miss.
+Bow Lake is another glacial lake that visitors to Alberta shouldn’t miss.
 On a summer day in July and August, this lake sparkles just as blue as Lake Louise.
 I love heading to Bow Lake to enjoy a paddle or just sit by the lake and picnic.
 As this lake is just off the Icefields Parkway, it does get busy in the summer months, though not nearly as busy as Lake Louise.
-There is plenty of parking available on most days.

 Once at the lake, you can enjoy a walk around it, grab a coffee at The Hanging Glacier Cafe, launch a paddleboard, or start hiking to Bow Glacier Falls.